kyleterry/paranoia/README.md

 ## The gist of it ##
-Paranoia is a way to keep your application profiles more secure.
+Paranoia is a way to keep your application profiles more secure by helping you sync them between a tmpfs and encrypted medium.

+If you are paranoid like me, you don't want your firefox .mozilla directory accessible by anyone who can gain physical access to your computer.

+I use a tmpfs directory so I can pull my encrypted thumbdrive and go to lunch while my browser crunches away at something.
+At the end of the day, I sync the profile from the tmpfs to my encrypted thumbdrive.
+It then kills (shreds) the entire tmpfs directory and firefox is no longer workable.

+It's not limited to .mozilla profiles.
+It can be used for anything that stores data in, say, your home directory.

 ## Installation ##